bsoutham/redfish-vmedia/README.md

   ILO_USER=
   ILO_PASSWORD=
 ```
-for vmedia_mount.sh you also need to modify:
+for mount.sh you also need to modify:
 ```
     ISO_URL=
 ```